-Excellent article on the many things which must be looked out for when handling or installing bearings in electric motors.
-Published in the M+R (maintenance + Reliability) section of Maintenance Technology Magazine, the article lists 9 different conditions or practices and gives great advice on each.
-Of course, each section is a topic in and of itself, and the one I would like to discuss in some more depth is on:
+Excellent article on the many things that must be looked out for when handling or installing bearings in electric motors.
+Published in the M+R (maintenance + Reliability) section of Maintenance Technology Magazine, the article lists nine different conditions or practices and gives great advice on each.
+Of course, each section is a topic in and of itself, and the one I would like to discuss in some more depth is:

 Electric Current Arcing